Best memory foods for your brain

 But it doesn’t have to be this way.

-Eggs: the Brain Food
+Eggs: the brain food

+How does choline help memory?
 When you eat eggs, your body converts the choline to acetylcholine, a neurotransmitter that facilitates communication between brain cells.
 This helps quicken and enhance memory.

 Thanks to the cartoon character Popeye, most people think of spinach as a superfood that increases muscle strength.